rm511130/Install-PCF-on-GCP-using-Concourse/README.md

 If you don't already have `Terraform` you can download and unzip [Terraform](https://www.terraform.io/downloads.html) to a directory of your chosing and then symlink the terraform executable to your `/usr/bin`.
 If you use `Brew` You can `brew install terraform` or `brew upgrade terraform` depending on whether or not you already have it installed.

 <details>
-  <summary>Click to expand</summary>

-Here's what happened on my  Mac when I executed `brew upgrade terraform`:
+  <summary>Click here to see what happened on my  Mac when I executed a brew command:</summary>

 ```
 $ brew upgrade terraform